Political positions of Vladimir Zhirinovsky: China

 On 24 March 2010, Zhirinovsky met in Moscow with Xi Jinping, then member of the Standing Committee of the Politburo of the Chinese Communist Party and Vice President of the People's Republic of China, and Wang Jiarui, Minister of the International Liaison Department of the Chinese Communist Party, who were visiting Russia.
-Zhirinovsky expressed his support for the position of the CPC on Xinjiang and Tibet, as well as Socialism with Chinese characteristics.
-In an interview with China Central Television in December 2017, Zhirinovsky expressed his approval of the Chinese Communist Party’s leadership of China: "Today, under the leadership of Xi Jinping, China has made great achievements, and their ideology has been written in the Constitution of the Communist Party of China.
+Zhirinovsky expressed his support for the position of the CCP on Xinjiang and Tibet, as well as socialism with Chinese characteristics.
+In an interview with China Central Television (CCTV) in December 2017, Zhirinovsky expressed his approval of the Chinese Communist Party’s leadership of China: "Today, under the leadership of Xi Jinping, China has made great achievements, and their ideology has been written in the Constitution of the Communist Party of China.
 The Chinese Communists have summarised it as Xi Jinping’s new era of socialism with Chinese characteristics.
 China has developed rapidly, and it can be said that it has made great achievements.
 Millions of people have been lifted out of poverty.
 The industry has become more powerful.
 The renminbi has become an important international currency."